Real-JasonWang/JWU/README.md

 ## 🏛️ Overview

-Welcome to the official repository for the Jason Wang University (JWU) Interactive Portal, designated JWUOSv0.1.
+Welcome to the official repository for the Jason Wang University (JWU) Interactive Portal.
 This project represents the digital forefront of JWU, an institution ambiguously founded on April 1, 2025, dedicated to the principles of extreme self-reliance and the masterful avoidance of conventional academic rigor.

 This web application serves as the primary interface for prospective and current students, embodying the university's unique philosophy through interactive features and carefully curated information.
 Built with foundational web technologies, it offers a glimpse into the unparalleled experience of self-directed "learning" at JWU.